Mary, Queen of Hungary: Restoration and capture (1386–1387)

 Mary was restored to the throne, with her mother ruling in her name.
 The queen mother informed the citizens of Kőszeg already on 14 February that "Queen Mary had regained the Holy Crown".
 However, the Horvat brothers rose up in open rebellion on behalf of the murdered king's son, Ladislaus of Naples.
 Mary's husband, Sigismund, and his brother, Wenceslaus, invaded Upper Hungary in April.
 After weeks of negotiations, the queens acknowledged Sigismund's position as consort in a treaty which was signed in Győr in early May.
 They also confirmed Sigismund's mortgage of the lands west of the Vág to Jobst and Prokop of Moravia.
 After the treaty was signed, the queens returned to Buda and Sigismund went to Bohemia, suggesting that he was dissatisfied with the treaty.

 Queen Elizabeth, who according to the 15th-century historian Johannes de Thurocz was "driven by folly", decided to visit the southern counties of the kingdom that were controlled by supporters of Ladislaus of Naples.
 The queen mother and Mary set out for Đakovo, accompanied by Nicholas Garai and a modest following around 15 July.
 However, John Horvát, John of Palisna and their retainers ambushed and attacked the queens and their retinue at Gorjani on 25 July.
 The queens' small entourage fought the attackers, but all were killed or captured.
 Blaise Forgách and Nicholas Garai were beheaded and their heads were thrown into the queens' carriage.
-Elizabeth took all blame for the rebellion and begged the attackers to spare her daughter's life, according to Johannes de Thurocz's account.
+Elizabeth took all the blame for the rebellion and begged the attackers to spare her daughter's life, according to Johannes de Thurocz's account.

 Mary and her mother were imprisoned.
 They were held in captivity in Gomnec Castle, which was a fortress of the Bishopric of Zagreb.
 In the queens' absence, the barons of the realm convoked a Diet under the newly carved "seal of the regnicoles".
 On Queen Mary's behalf, they promised a general pardon, but the Horvats refused to submit.
 The two queens were dragged to Krupa, and from there to Novigrad Castle on the coast of the Adriatic Sea.
 The barons or the Diet elected Stephen Lackfi palatine and made Sigismund of Luxembourg regent.
 John Horvat's henchmen strangled Queen Elizabeth in Mary's presence in early January.
 In the same month, Sigismund invaded Slavonia, but could not defeat the rebels.

 Taking advantage of the anarchy in Hungary, Polish troops invaded Lodomeria and Halych in February.
 Only Vladislaus II of Opole, who claimed the two realms for himself, protested against their action.
 Sigismund was crowned king on 31 March as it was decided that the kingdom could no longer be without an effective ruler.
 One of his supporters, Ivan of Krk, laid siege to Novigrad Castle with the assistance of a Venetian fleet, which was under the command of Giovanni Barbarigo.
 They captured the castle and liberated Mary on 4 June 1387.
 She was especially grateful to Barbarigo; she knighted him and granted an annuity of 600 golden florins to him.